OpenBubbles/site/quickstart.md

 :::: details Option C. With an iPhone <Badge type="danger" text="Caution" />
 ::: danger
 Using an iPhone is **not recommended for new users**.
 It only works on certain iOS versions and models, and requires significant setup.
 The iPhone must stay online at all times, and can only be used by one user.
-However, Android phone numbers **can** be registered with an iPhone (without a second SIM).
+However, if you wish to use iMessage with a phone number an iPhone, this method is required.
 :::

 ::::